From inequalities relating symmetrizations of convex bodies to the diameter-width ratio for complete and pseudo-complete convex sets: Introduction and Notation

 Euclidean spaces of any dimension as well as general planar Minkowski spaces are perfect.
 Thus, obviously, in all those spaces the diameter-width-ratio of complete sets is equal to one.
-However, as an application of Theorem \ref{thm:PlanarCase}, we are able to state a better bound than the one given in Theorem \ref{thm:results_comp} for pseudo-complete sets in the planar case.
+However, as an application of Theorem \ref{thm:PlanarCase}, we are able to state better bounds than the ones given in Theorem \ref{thm:results_comp} and \ref{thm:Improved_richter} for pseudo-complete sets in the planar case.

 \begin{thm} Let $K \in \K^2_{ps,C}$.
 Then

 \end{thm}

 We will also show that Theorem \ref{thm:results_pscomp} improves the absolute upper bound for the diameter-width-ratio of pseudo-complete planar sets from $\frac32$ (derived in Theorem \ref{thm:results_comp}) down to $\frac{1}{6} \left(4 + \sqrt[3]{19-3 \sqrt{33} } +\sqrt[3]{19+3 \sqrt{33} } \right)\approx 1.42$.